thajcak/gw2-homestead/README.md

 ---

-*This is an experimental project built entirely with ChatGPT (with some handmade adjustments) to test the limits of prompt engineering for code building.*
+*This is an experimental project built utilizing ChatGPT to test the abilities of prompt engineering.
+The goal is to treat ChatGPT like a junior developer by giving it specific tasks with targeted guidance.
+The work is reviewed, tested, and modified in a process similar to a code review.
+Additional enhancements and changes are made by me to produce the final build.*